25 November 2022

 When she was 16, Chrisoula moved to Australia with her father and little else.
 Like many immigrants, she’s experienced her share of challenges, but she now says they’ve helped build her character.
+We spoke to Chrisoula in February, 2018.

 Discover Chrisoula’s story